-The fans who came before me had travelled to the Opera House via a plane from New Zealand.
-I’d just walked there, after work.
+The fans who came before me had travelled from New Zealand.
+I’d just walked to the Opera House after work.

 Sara said, “I really love your tattoo.”

-She said other things about shading and colours but I was thrown by some pretty serious eye contact and can’t recite it verbatim.
-I do remember my smooth reply, though.
+She said other things about shading and colors but I was too distracted by fairly serious eye contact to recite it verbatim.
+Although, I do recall my smooth reply.

-The out-of-character enthusiasm was, in retrospect, likely a subconscious attempt to compensate for my geographic privilege, i.e. the close proximity of my office to the Sydney Opera House.
+My out-of-character enthusiasm was, in retrospect, possibly a subconscious attempt to compensate for my geographic privilege.

-Tegan laughed, presumably at my intense gratitude for Sara’s compliment.
-I made an attempt at impassiveness by deadpanning, “I didn’t do it, though.”
+Tegan laughed at my intense gratitude for Sara’s tattoo compliment.
+I tried to reclaim my chill by deadpanning, “I didn’t do it, though.”